cse264/final-project/README.md

 # Final Project

 ## Due Last day of Class
-## First report due Mon Oct 23 2023
+## First report due Monday Oct 28, 2024

 ### Build a web app in a team of 4-5